San Pedro La Laguna, Guatemala

 Lake Atitlan is surrounded by volcanoes.
 Hiking these is a great way to get some exercise and capture epic photos of the landscape.
 Two of the most popular hikes are Volcano San Pedro and La Nariz de Indio.

-Rent a kayak and explore Lake Atitlan up-close and personal.
+Rent a kayak and explore Lake Atitlan up-close.
 Or if you’re feeling REALLY adventurous, find a local fisherman willing to rent out his traditional wooden canoe.
 They aren’t easy to navigate!

 Yes, you can go scuba diving under the lake here, and apparently there’s interesting stuff to see.
 Like freshwater crabs, underwater volcanic hot-vents, and flooded hotels.
 ATI Divers is located in the town of Santa Cruz.